Last Updated on November 11, 2023 by Laura Teso

 - venerdì [veh-nehr-DEE] Friday, day of Venus.
 In Italian Venus is Venere [VEH -neh -reh]

 sabato [SAH-bah-toh] Saturday, day of Saturn.
 In Italian Saturn is Saturno [Sah -TOOR -noh].
 I was born on Saturday.
 As a reader pointed out, the Saturn reference applies to the English version of this day.
 The name refers to Hebrew shabbat</strong>, the day of rest.

 - domenica [doh-MEH-nee-kah] Sunday, the day of the lord.
 Lord in Italian is Signore, but it is dominus in Latin.

 Finally you can listen to sabato and domenica!

-Now you know how to say the days of the week in Italian.
+Now you know how to say the days of the week in my beautiful language.